tldr-pages/extldr/README.md

 The first argument of the script is the operating system, the second argument is the command/term you want search.
 Below there are some examples:

+  - Search command `feh` in the pages of your current operating system:

+    `extldr feh`

   - Search Linux command `adduser`:

     `extldr linux adduser`